Blog

 • Bring sunglasses to reduce glare after the test.

 • Expect your near vision to be blurry afterwards.
 Your distance vision may also be blurry.
-These should be restored back to normal near the end of the day, or by the next morning.
+These should be restored back to normal near the end of the day or by the next morning.

-Allow enough time for your appointment, considering your parking and other appointments on the day.
+When you book your eye test, allow enough time for your appointment, considering your parking and other appointments on the day.

 Here are some considerations:

-• An eye exam takes about 15-30 minutes, depending on your eyes.
-In special circumstances, the exam may take longer, for example if you speak a language second to English and require a family member to translate for you.
+• An eye exam takes about 15–30 minutes, depending on your eyes.
+In special circumstances, the exam may take longer, for example, if you speak a language second to English and require a family member to translate for you.

 • Contact lens fittings take about 1 hour for new contact lens wearers (and half an hour for existing contact lens wearers) if trial lenses are available in your prescription on the day.
 If your prescription is more unique, trial contact lenses will need to be ordered in, and a follow-up appointment is needed to fit the contact lenses when they arrive.